-You can get Personal Independence Payment whether you're working or not.
-It is non-means-tested, non-contributory and tax-free; it is not linked to a person's ability to work and it is available equally to people in or out of work.
+A person can get Personal Independence Payment whether they are working or not.
+It is non-means-tested, non-contributory and tax-free.
+It is also not linked to a person's ability to work and it is available equally to people in or out of work.
 It is not intended to be a substitute for a person's earnings.

-You must be aged 16 or over and usually have not reached State Pension age to claim.
-Personal Independence Payment can be claimed by adults under the State Pension age, and people already on the benefit when they reach State Pension age will continue to receive it if their condition hasn't changed.
+The person must be aged 16 or over and usually have not reached State Pension age to claim.
+Personal Independence Payment can be claimed by adults under the State Pension age, and people already on the benefit when they reach State Pension age will continue to receive it if their condition has not changed.

-You must also have a health condition or disability where you:
+The person claiming must also have a health condition or disability where they: